osirrc/nvsm-docker/README.md

 <splits/test.txt> and <splits/validation.txt>: the files provided in the sample_data folder of the repository.
 <path_to_robust04_topics>: robust04 topics are provided in the jig repository: https://github.com/osirrc2019/jig.

+Nvsm_gpu requires nvidia-docker installed on the host machine, see https://github.com/NVIDIA/nvidia-docker for more details.